twinfoundation/vault/packages/vault-connector-entity-storage/docs/reference/classes/EntityStorageVaultConnector.md

 `string`

-The name of the key to create in the vault.
+The name of the key to generate and store in the vault.

 ##### type